-H&H’s guide to the Royal Ascot dress code (yes you can wear a jumpsuit) - Horse & Hound
+Royal Ascot dress code: Horse & Hound's useful last-minute guide

-If you’re heading to Royal Ascot next week (20-24 June) but are yet to decide on your outfit, do not fear, H&H’s here to help and we have the ultimate guide to enclosure dress codes — from the length of dresses, to the width of straps and what young racegoers should be wearing as well.
+If you’re heading to Royal Ascot (19-23 June) but are yet to decide on your outfit, do not fear, H&H’s here to help with the ultimate guide to the Royal Ascot dress code for each enclosure — from the length of dresses, to the width of straps and what young racegoers should be wearing as well.

-The fashionistas among you will also be delighted to hear that jumpsuits are being allowed in the Royal Enclosure for the first time in the prestigious meeting’s sartorial history.
+In 2017, the addition of jumpsuits were welcomed into the official Royal Ascot style guide.
+Ahead of this year’s sartorial extravaganza it has been revealed that new for 2018 is the requirement for gentlemen to wear socks, plus specific necklines detailed as acceptable, or not, across all enclosures.
+The latter includes no off-the-shoulder dresses, which have become a summer trend this year.

 The Royal Enclosure